jugend/swift-cheat-sheet/README.md

 ### Closures are Reference Types

   * Whenever you assign a function or a closure to a constant or a variable, you are actually setting that constant or variable to be a reference to the function/closure
-  * Example hove, it is the choice of closure that incrementByTen refers to that is constant, not the contents of the closure itself
+  * Example above, it is the choice of closure that incrementByTen refers to that is constant, not the contents of the closure itself
   * Meaning if you assign a closure to two different constants/variables, both refer to the same closure

     ```swift